jackturbush/amigo_public/README.md

 Amigo uses CMake and scikit-build to build the primary amigo module and all model modules that comprise a multidisciplinary model.

-To build and install the primary amigo module and it's python wrappers, you can build the module with
+To build and install the primary amigo module and its python wrappers, you can build the module with

 ```
 pip install -e .